 A popular outing for families outside winter is a visit to Hexenwasser, otherwise known as Witches Water, which is a theme park which is located on the middle station along with the cable car.
 Here, big and little kids can play and enjoy a range of ponds, creeks and water activities, playgrounds, a petting zoo, and restaurants.

 Soll village has some great cafes, restaurants, and bars.
 It is a lovely town to wander around and enjoy a slower pace.
 While in Soll, regardless of the season, you must visit Saint Peter and Paul church, in the old village; it was built 1764–1768 in a Baroque style.

 Traveled by Erin from Love to Travel, Stay-Eat-Do

-The historical monuments, royal palaces and castles, charming streets and impressive mountain backdrop, make Salzburg one of the best places to visit in Austria.
+The historical monuments, royal palaces and castles, charming streets, and impressive mountain backdrop, make Salzburg one of the best places to visit in Austria.
+Plus, there are many great day trips from the area.
 The entire old town made it to the UNESCO World Heritage Site and draws in tons of visitors each year.